Keyboard shortcuts

 Speaker Output

-Audio signaling is performed using a PWM output connected to an amplifier which drives the speaker.
-This is used to produce audible alerts per competition requirements, such as:
+Audio signaling is performed using a PWM output connected to a low-pass filter and to an amplifier, which drives the speaker.
+This is used to produce a tone for the Ready to Drive Sound (RTDS).

 The speaker system ensures the car meets FSAE safety requirements for audible signaling before the drivetrain engages.